Mission:

 About LAN

-LAN was founded by a group of Latino leaders from across New Jersey that agreed that the time had come for progressive Latinos to come together to take action against the attacks our community was facing.
+LAN was founded by a group of Latino leaders from across New Jersey who agreed that the time had come for progressive Latinos to come together to take action against the attacks our community was facing.
 Since its inception, LAN has played an important role in influencing legislative redistricting in the state and been a clear voice on the need for diversity on the state’s highest court and marriage equality.

 Our members continue to testify at public hearings, write opinion pieces for many publications, and meet with legislators to champion our various causes.
-We have participated in numerous legal challenges promoting fair housing, equitable health care delivery, desegregation of New Jersey schools, and electoral integrity.
-The Latino Action Network has promoted quality public education and spoken out against the proliferation of unaccountable charter schools and voucher gimmicks.
+We have participated in numerous legal challenges promoting fair housing, equitable healthcare delivery, desegregation of New Jersey schools, and electoral integrity.
+The Latino Action Network has promoted quality public education and spoken against the proliferation of unaccountable charter schools and voucher gimmicks.
+The Latino Action Network invites you to learn more about our organization and to connect with other Latinos and our allies who are working hard every day to improve the lives of Latino families.

 Javier Robles, J.D.